-Risk Our response to the risk Key observations communicated to the Audit Committee Refer to the Accounting policies (page 17); and Note 9 of the Financial Statements (page 28) The Company is a special purpose vehicle within a securitisation structure.
+Risk Our response to the risk Key observations communicated to the Audit Committee Refer to the Accounting policies (page 18); and Note 9 of the Financial Statements (page 26) The Company is a special purpose vehicle within a securitisation structure.
 It exists to advance wholesale funding to Virgin Money plc.
-This is achieved through the Company holding a beneficial interest in a mortgage portfolio held by Gosforth Mortgage Trustees 2015-1 Limited.
+This is achieved through the Company holding a beneficial interest in a mortgage portfolio held by Gosforth Mortgage Trustees 2017-1 Limited.
 Virgin Money plc has retained substantially all of the risks and rewards in respect of the mortgage portfolio.
 As a result, the Company does not recognise the mortgages on its balance sheet, and instead recognises a deemed loan with Virgin Money plc.
 The interest and capital repayments on the deemed loan are required before the Company's debt can be serviced, therefore, we considered the assessment of the loan for indicators of impairment to be a key audit matter.
-We reviewed the terms of the mortgages trust deed between the Company, Gosforth Mortgages Trustees 2015-1 Limited and Virgin Money plc and confirmed that the interest and principal repayments made during the year were in accordance with the mortgages trust deed.
+We obtained and assessed management's impairment assessment.
+We reviewed the terms of the mortgages trust deed between the Company, Gosforth Mortgages Trustees 2017-1 Limited and Virgin Money plc and confirmed that the interest and principal repayments made during the year were in accordance with the mortgages trust deed.
 We examined the loan for indicators of impairment, which involved looking through to the securitised mortgage loan pool from which deemed loan repayments flow and assessing whether shortfalls in mortgage recoveries appeared likely.
-We concluded to those charged with governance that based on the procedures performed, we are satisfied that the deemed loan was not impaired as at 31 December 2018.
+We concluded to those charged with governance that based on the procedures performed, we are satisfied that the recoverability of the deemed loan was not impaired as at 31 December 2018.